 - NATO Nylon strap (18 mm) with buckle closure

 I don’t want to go on about this, but this watch is very minimalistic in its design.

-The case is a simple stainless steel with a plain round shape and curved lugs that fit an unusual 18mm strap.
-The crown is an unmarked an clean design, also following with the same gold as the case.
+The case is simple stainless steel with a plain round shape and curved lugs that fit an unusual 18mm strap.
+The crown is an unmarked and clean design, also following with the same gold as the case.

 The edge of the bezel has a slight angle to the outside rim, and the dial is well recessed inside.
 The case is relatively slim, of course, because the watch houses a quartz movement.
 So it measures only 11mm, which puts it in this dimension at least in the dress watch category.